You Need This Wedding Alcohol Calculator to Stock Your Reception Bar

 You can buy enough champagne to serve one glass to each guest, but this doesn't have to be the case.
 Mentrup notes, "Guests often prefer to stick with their drink of choice for the toast.
 You can end up with a lot of unfinished glasses of champagne if you pass one out to everyone."

-If you're considering a champagne tower, you'll need to buy some extra bottles.
+If you're up on wedding cocktail trends considering a champagne tower, you'll need to buy some extra bottles.
 Mentrup warns that it can be costly and time-consuming to set up for 100+ guests.
-"While it can be done, it's best saved for a micro wedding or a thirty-glass tower for a photo opportunity.
+"While it can be done, it's best saved for a micro wedding or a 30-glass tower for a photo opportunity.
 You also don't want to risk a guest helping themselves to a glass and inadvertently toppling over the whole tower."

 Mocktails